TheSystemDevelopmentKit/thesdk_template/README.md

 ```
 and run
 > ./configure && make clean && make all
-## How to create and test new entity

-Create a new entity with:
-> cd ./Entities
-> ../thesdk_helpers/initentity <NAME>

-Test the new entity:
-> cd <NAME> && ./configure && make all

-See  `../thesdk_helpers/initentity -h` for help
-The new entity is created as a git project.
-Push it to your favourite repository

 ## How to use TheSyDeKick

 TheSyDeKick is a multi-tool simulation and developement environment for developing systems.